 The setting options on the bottom of a white LUTEC motion-sensor flood light.

-Outdoor flood lights — those that project a wide beam of light — are the most common type of security lighting for homes.
-You can find flood lights with varying fields of illumination and fixtures with one, two or three light heads.
+Flood lights are the most common types of outdoor security lights.
+You can find flood lights with different fields of illumination, fixtures with one, two or three light heads, and lights with different control types.

 Switch-Controlled Flood Lights